ACSC SCHOLARSHIPS

 WHO SHOULD APPLY?

-Our 2026 academic year scholarship applications are now open.
-If you’re a high school senior, undergraduate, or graduate student pursuing aviation, aerospace, or a related STEM discipline, and you’re ready to take your next step, we encourage you to apply.
+Our 2026 academic year scholarship applications are now closed.
+If you’re a high school senior, undergraduate, or graduate student pursuing aviation, aerospace, or a related STEM discipline, and you’re ready to take your next step, we encourage you to apply to a future program.

 Apply Today